Bachelor of Arts in Development Economics: Career Path

 • Government Agencies: Graduates can work for government agencies such as the Ministry of Finance, the Ministry of Planning, and the Central Bank, where they can contribute to the design and implementation of economic policies and programs.

-• Research and academia: Graduates can pursue further studies in Development Economics or related fields and work as a researcher or lecturers in universities and research institutions.
+• Research and academia: Graduates can pursue further studies in Development Economics or related fields and work as researchers or lecturers in universities and research institutions.

-• Economic analysis and planning: Graduates can work in economic research and analysis, forecasting, and planning roles, in various private and public sectors.
+• Economic analysis and planning: Graduates can work in financial research and analysis, forecasting, and planning roles in various private and public sectors.

-• Impact Investing: Graduates can work in the field of impact investing, where they can help organizations identify, evaluate, and invest in opportunities that generate measurable, positive social and environmental impact alongside financial returns.
+• Impact Investing: Graduates can work in impact investing, where they can help organizations identify, evaluate, and invest in opportunities that generate measurable, positive social and environmental impact alongside financial returns.

 Duties, Tasks, Roles, and Responsibilities